spinalcordtoolbox/spinalcordtoolbox/dev/template_preprocessing/README.md

     preprocess_data_template.py
     ========

         This file was made to ease the generation of the template.
-It enables one to generate all the necessary files that are subject specific from scratch (PATH_INFO in the script pipeline_template.py).
+It enables one to generate all the necessary files that are subject specific, from scratch (PATH_INFO in the script pipeline_template.py).

          N.B.: IF SUBJECTS ARE ADDED TO THE TEMPLATE GENERATION, THE FILE preprocess_data_template SHOULD BE MODIFIED !!!!